Tenant Guide

 6. Pay Attention to Attachments and Addenda

-Many leases include additional documents that are part of the agreement, such as:
+Many leases include additional documents that are part of the agreement.

 If you sign the lease, you are usually agreeing to these documents as well.